Create a new module

 csi-camviamrobotics/csi-cameraExtends the built-in camera API to support the Intel CSI camera.

-Explore the full list of available modules in the Viam registry.
+Explore the full list of available modules in the Viam Registry.

 Follow the instructions below to define the capabilities provided by your model, for the language you are using to write your module code: